 Following a stroke, you may be wearing a sling to prevent subluxation of the shoulder.
 This is where the head of humerus (shoulder) drops down a little from the acromion (shoulder bone).
 Therefore, the shoulder should be moved with care to prevent subluxation.

 Stroke is a complex medical condition, and it needs a multidisciplinary approach.
 The key to getting back to normal after a stroke, is acting quickly.
-Followed by how fast you receive input from physiotherapy, occupational therapy and speech and language therapy.
+Followed by how fast you receive input from the doctors, physiotherapy, occupational therapy and speech and language therapy.

 Next Level Physiotherapy regularly treats stroke patients and has had many success stories.
 Lead Physiotherapist, John Shanahan, has considerable experience in Neurological Physiotherapy, ensuring his stroke patients receive a high level of care.
 If you would like to make a booking or have any queries do not hesitate to get in touch.